How to Do Instagram Hashtag Research in 2021

 When you’re searching for Instagram tips on the web, the first bit of advice that you’ve probably come across contains one word: hashtags.

-We get it.
-It’s easy enough to copy and paste hashtags into your caption or the comment section.
+It’s easy enough to copy and paste hashtags into your caption.
 However, I found out rather quickly that this method isn’t good enough.

 Algorithms are tough eggs to crack.
 If you work in its favor, it WILL reward you.
 I promise!